LOADING ...

 Some coal I found was lying around

-and I the fuel higher.
+and I heaped the higher.

-The just soared and the furnace roared,
+The flames soared and the furnace roared,

-such a you seldom see.
+such a blaze you see.

 and I in Sam McGee.